bump-sh/docs/src/_guides/openapi/code-first.md

 }
 ```

-Once the API, endpoints, and resources have all the appropriate annotations there is usually some sort of command you can run to get OpenAPI out of it, and that machine-readable OpenAPI can be used to deploy documentation to Bump.sh or wherever your API documentation lives.
+Once the API, endpoints, and resources have all the appropriate annotations there is usually some sort of command you can run to get an OpenAPI document out of it, and that machine-readable document can be used to deploy documentation to Bump.sh or wherever your API documentation lives.

 ```
 swag init --outputTypes yaml